📋How To Make Guacamole

 - 1 teaspoon sea salt

-Mix In All Ingredients – Once avocado is mashes to your desired consistency with lime juice and salt, mix in all other ingredients.
+Mix all ingredients – Once avocado is mashes to your desired consistency with lime juice and salt, mix in all other ingredients.
 Red onions, minced garlic, ripe tomatoes, chopped jalapenos, fresh cilantro add all and mix gently until combined.

 Nutritional Info – Please keep in mind that nutritional information provided is only a rough estimate and can vary greatly based on products used.

 - Pick right avocados that still has it's stem and is ripe but still firm.
 If you press on one it should yield.

 - Do not over mash or puree avocados.
 It'll loose it's beautiful texture.